Your Travel Guide To Pigeon Forge, Tennessee

 Blake and I loved staying at the Black Fox Lodge during our Pigeon Forge, Tennessee visit.
-The hotel’s rustic decor and plaid fabric throughout makes you feel like you are in a lodge in the middle of the Smoky Mountains.
-Our room had two queen beds, a spacious bathroom, balcony with two chairs, mini fridge, and sitting area with a couch, coffee table, desk, and computer chair.
+The hotel’s rustic decor and plaid fabric throughout make you feel like you are in a lodge in the middle of the Smoky Mountains.
+Our room had two queen beds, a spacious bathroom, a balcony with two chairs, a mini-fridge, and a sitting area with a couch, coffee table, desk, and computer chair.
 We had more than enough room!

 What we liked most about the Black Fox Lodge is its location.
 The hotel is nestled in between Pigeon Forge’s main drag (Parkway) and Teaster Lane, a great way to get around town without all of the traffic.